pbougie/mac-dev-env/source/mongodb.html.md

 > **Version:** <span id="version">2.2.2</span>

 **MongoDB** is a scalable, high-performance, open source, schema-free, document-oriented database.
-MongoDB was created by [10gen](10gen.com) and they have been kind enough to provide pre-compiled binaries for various platforms including Mac OS X.
+MongoDB was created by [10gen](10gen.com) and they have been kind enough to provide pre-compiled binaries for various platforms including OS X.

 ### Get the Code